EASTERN INVASION Continued

 The school system (public, private, and Christian) may believe they are helping children by using eastern transcendental meditation and breathing techniques but they are doing more harm than good.
 Parents, we had better beware of the techniques that are being taught to our children – disguised as health and exercise.
 What parents do not realize is that in transcendental meditation the journey their children are going on is referred to as “out of body” or “astral projection” – and it is extremely dangerous mentally, physically, and spiritually!

 People in the world (including Christians) just accept any false spiritual practice (and teach it to children) without even knowing the truth about the evil spiritual realm that is behind the practice(s).
 What affect do these false spiritual practices have on children, especially on their mind?
 More important – what about their eternal soul/spirit?
 Matthew 16:25-26: For whosoever will save his life shall lose it: and whosoever will lose his life for my sake shall find it.
 For what is a man profited, if he shall gain the whole world, and lose his own soul?
-Or what shall a man give in exchange for his soul The physical movements in Yoga are a part of Hindu religion.
+Or what shall a man give in exchange for his soul?
+The physical movements in Yoga are a part of Hindu religion.
 The series of movements in Yoga called “Salutations to the Sun” are designed as greetings to nature; “sun worship”.
 Deuteronomy 4:19: And lest thou lift up thine eyes unto heaven, and when thou seest the sun, and the moon, and the stars, even all the host of heaven, shouldest be driven to worship them…Deuteronomy 17:2-3: If there be found among you, within any of thy gates which the LORD thy God giveth thee, man or woman, that hath wrought wickedness in the sight of the LORD thy God, in transgressing his covenant.
 And hath gone and served other gods, and worshipped them, either the sun, or moon, or any of the host of heaven, which I have not commanded.
 Sun or nature worship is forbidden by God!
 They may call Yoga ‘exercise’, but the movements themselves still pay respect to the sun god!
 The word Yoga means to ‘yoke’ with – and this word cannot be separated from its true Sanskrit meaning, even if the western world tries to call it only an exercise.
 Look up its Sanskrit meaning.
 In Shamanism they believe uniting (yoking) with the souls of God’s creations (animals/creatures/nature) is a way to interact with the spirit realm.
 Romans 1:25: Who changed the truth of God into a lie, and worshipped and served the creature more than the Creator, who is blessed for ever.
 Amen.
 The Greek word for ‘creature’ in Romans 1:25 is “ktisis, ktis’-is; …creation, creature”.
 Our children are being taught to believe the lies of false religion, and are being asked to participate in them.
 These lies are being taught in our schools as exercise.

 What parents may not know is some physical education classes in our public schools are teaching children to assume the characteristics of an animal through the false religious practice of ‘Yoga’.
 Most children will naturally pretend to be an animal; but having a teacher instruct a child how to pretend to be an animal through religious methods is another thing entirely!
 Some of the physical postures in Yoga are animal positions: the cobra, the eagle, the upward facing dog, the downward facing dog, etc. The Sanskrit word ‘Yoga’ means ‘to yoke’.
 Yoga is a practice of Hindu religion.
 Hindu religion is nature worship, and they are not supposed to be teaching or practicing any type of religion in our public schools, and certainly not Yoga.
 Educators claim to have taken the spiritual part out; however, this is an impossible feat because the physical postures, called asanas, in Yoga are themselves a form of nature worship!
 The series of physical postures in Yoga called ‘salutations to the sun’ are being taught to our children by the school system in physical education class, P.E.
 Participating in these yoga postures is spiritually yoking our children with Hindu nature worship.
 The schools are using yoga and Pilates videos, and their use is growing in popularity.
 Originally called Contrology, Pilates uses controlled breathing and is usually combined with yoga; it is hard to find a Pilates video that does not contain some yoga postures.
 They are teaching our children Eastern transcendental meditation and breathing techniques in Health and Wellness classes (Wellness being a New-age term).
 Because some schools are teaching meditation and breathing techniques separately, in separate classrooms, from the Yoga (postures or asanas) they think this makes teaching Yoga acceptable, but it does not!
 Each technique is spiritually dangerous just by itself.
 Teaching yoga, without its breathing and meditation, is still teaching false religious postures that were developed by Hindu religion.
 And we have already discussed the dangers of the breathing and meditation techniques!
 Though these methods are being taught in separate classes they are still teaching our children the entire practice of the Eastern Hindu religion called Yoga, and the end result is spiritual separation from God.